What is planned?

 Hoe Street Pocket Park

-The design proposals include keeping the Plane trees fronting Hoe Street while making the area a pleasant through route for cyclists and pedestrians as well as a place where people can sit.
+The design proposals took on board comments from residents and includes keeping the Plane trees fronting Hoe Street while making the area a pleasant through route for cyclists and pedestrians as well as a place where people can sit.

 Keeping you informed